ash/raku-course/essentials/typed-variables/exercises/prompt-strings/solution/index.md

 (Str)
 ```

-We do not see the output (well, it is seen as white on white), but we see that the type of the variable is still `Str`.
+We do not see the output, but we see that the type of the variable is still `Str`.

 {% include nav.html %}